archernar/cuu/README.md

      vpc2   createvpc-2subnets       -a -r         Creates an internet accessible VPC with Pub\Priv Subnets deletevpc             -a -r -t <vpc>   Deletes a VPC (-t vpcid) CloudTrail Commands
-     ca     cloudtrail-active        -a -T         Lists active users in time window cu     cloudtrail-user          -a -u -T      Lists user activity in time window cz     cloudtrail-allusers      -a -T         Runs cloudtrail-users for all users cw     cloudtrail-watch         -T            Runs cloudtrail-users for each profile in PROFILELIST on the WATCHUSER in ~/.cuu.txt
+     ca     cloudtrail-active     -a -T         Lists active users in time window cu     cloudtrail-user       -a -T -u :UL: Lists user activity in time window cz     cloudtrail-allusers   -a -T         Runs cloudtrail-users for all users cw     cloudtrail-watch      -T            Runs cloudtrail-users for each profile in PROFILELIST on the WATCHUSER in ~/.cuu.txt
                                                    -T specifies time window in hour Specific Policy Commands
-            iamuserchangepassword-add    -a -u :ULIST: Adds Policy
+            iamuserchangepassword-add    -a -u :UL: Adds Policy
-            iamuserchangepassword-remove -a -u :ULIST: Removes Policy Other
+            iamuserchangepassword-remove -a -u :UL: Removes Policy Other
             time                     -T            Print time window
 Note: Abbreviations are applied to output fields to limit line length